 The highest TRS concentrations in Imatra were measured in Rautionkylä and in Pelkola stations.
-The Finnish guideline wasn't exceeded in 2018.
-Odor hours (hourly concentrations > 3 μ g(S)/m3) were measured in Rautionkylä during 169 hours, in Pelkola 409 hours and in Mansikkala 29 hours.
+In 2019 the Finnish guideline wasn't exceeded.
+Odor hours (hourly concentrations > 3 μ g(S)/m3) were measured in Rautionkylä during 347 hours, in Pelkola 581 hours and in Mansikkala 106 hours.

-The outdoor TRS concentrations were lower than previous year.
+The outdoor TRS concentrations were a bit higher in 2019 than in previous year.
 The level of TRS concentrations has declined during the 2000s due the process changes in local pulp industry.

-Figure 3: The annual averages of TRS and exceedings of TRS concentration 10 $\mu g(S)/m^3$ in Rautionkylä and in Pelkola during years 2000 - 2018
+Figure 3: The annual averages of TRS and exceedings of TRS concentration 10 $\mu g(S)/m^3$ in Rautionkylä and in Pelkola during years 2000 - 2019